CathrinePaulsen/remla-group13/README.md

 This script will set up a Minikube cluster and deploy only the blue version of REMLA-app.
 The image version used by blue is kept up-to-date in this repository with the latest released image version.

+**Note**: When running the script for the first time, you will be prompted to set a password for the Grafana dashboard.

 ### `deploy-bg.sh <color> <version>`:
 Deploys the given color deployment with the given version.
 The script will wait until the deployment is successful, then switch traffic to the newly deployed version.